 Suggesting that the Administration seeks to keep diplomacy as an active option, Secretary Clinton testified before the House Foreign Affairs Committee on March 1, 2011, that the United States might agree to a settlement that allowed Iran to continue enriching uranium in Iran, if Iran resolved all outstanding questions about its program and if the enrichment were under supervision.
-A P5+1 statement of March 9, 2011, affirmed the lack of progress at Istanbul, but also said "The door remains open"-language similar to that in a February 2011 Ashton letter to Iran.
-Iranian chief negotiator Jalilli responded by letter on May 8, 2011, but Ashton stated publicly on May 11, 2011, that that the letter "does not contain anything new and does not appear to justify another meeting."
+A P5+1 statement of March 9, 2011, affirmed the lack of progress at Istanbul, but also said "the door remains open."36 Iranian chief negotiator Jalilli sent a letter to Ms. Ashton on May 8, 2011, but she stated publicly on May 11, 2011, that that the letter "does not contain anything new and does not appear to justify another meeting."

 Reflecting the U.S. view, National Security Adviser Tom Donilon said on July 3, 2011, that the United States remains open to further talks, although the United States remains focused on continued pressure on Iran.
-The most recent indications that talks may revive followed Iran-Russia talks during August 15-16, 2011, when Iran praised as a "basis to start negotiations" Russia's proposals to exchange some lifting of international sanctions for Iran's increasing its cooperation with IAEA oversight and giving up some nuclear activities that might be used for a nuclear weapon.
+Some indications that talks may revive followed Iran-Russia talks during August 15-16, 2011, when Iran praised as a "basis to start negotiations" Russia's proposals to exchange some lifting of international sanctions for Iran's increasing its cooperation with IAEA oversight and giving up some nuclear activities that might be used for a nuclear weapon.
 A State Department spokeswoman, Victoria Nuland, confirmed that U.S. diplomats had worked with Russian counterparts to develop the proposal.
 Further movement was apparent in connection with the U.N.
 General Assembly meetings in New York in mid-late September; in interviews with journalists before and during his stay in New York, Ahmadinejad indicated that Iran might give up enrichment to the 20% level in return for guaranteed outside supplies of that fuel.
-Although those statements were viewed as conciliatory, as of September 28, 2011, no new P5+1-Iran talks have been announced.
+In an interview with CNN broadcast on October 23, 2011, Ahmadinejad indicated Iran's willingness in principle to engage in new talks.
+Although those statements can be viewed as conciliatory, no new P5+1-Iran talks have been announced.

-&lt;sup>36 http://vienna.usmission.gov/110309p51.html.
+36 http://vienna.usmission.gov/110309p51.html.